 - Type of chemotherapy

-- Response of a body to chemotherapy
+- Depending on how the body responds to chemotherapy

 Generally, a patient may need 4 – 8 cycles of chemotherapy to treat cancer.